 In the stone ages of digital marketing (circa 2004 or so), constant blogging was all the rage in the online world.
-Those in the web game professed that this was the way to not only the best way to drive lots of traffic to a website, but to increase sales as well.
+Those in the web game professed that this was not only the best way to drive substantial traffic to a website, but to increase sales as well.

 One of the cornerstones of online marketing in 2019 is undoubtedly the presence of sharp, beautiful, and visually appealing imagery that catches the user’s attention and positively represents the brand it’s associated with.
 Regardless of whether you’re a blogger, creative entrepreneur or other type of small business owner, having an updated, fresh set of photography on hand is absolutely key.
 Not only is this content useable on a business website, but it is shareworthy across social media outlets and industry-specific channels as well.

 One doesn’t have to be an expert digital marketer to know the significant role that Google plays in every day life.
 No matter the update or algorithm change, the search engine giant’s goal has always been to deliver the best, most relevant results that they believe people want to see.
 With that in mind, it is understandable why they would start adding new integrations to their search results (such as their quick search tool and local events display, for example).
 These upgrades make sense, as they provide helpful information to a user faster and more efficiently.
 It isn’t surprising either, as such a move keeps people on Google instead of clicking elsewhere.
 (You sly dogs, you.)